grpc/grpc.io/content/en/docs/what-is-grpc/core-concepts.md

 details](/docs/guides/auth/)) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings, but can be binary data.

-Keys must consist of lowercase letters, digits, and special characters `-`, `_`, `.` and must not be start with `grpc-` (which are reserved for gRPC itself).
+Keys are case insensitive and consists of ASCII letters, digits, and special characters `-`, `_`, `.` and must not be start with `grpc-` (which are reserved for gRPC itself).
-If the value is binary data, the key must end with suffix `-bin` and otherwise keys must not end with `-bin`.
+Binary-valued keys end in `-bin` while ASCII-valued keys do not.

 Metadata is opaque to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.